ondat/documentation/docs/install/kubernetes.md

 ### Smoke test

 ```
-kubectl storage preflight
+kubectl storageos preflight
 ```

-> 💡 This command will check that the core requirements are met for
+> 💡 This command will check that some of the core requirements are met for
 > an Ondat deployment.
 It checks for CPU/memory, Kubernetes version
 > and a valid container runtime.

+> ⚠️ There are some requirements that the preflight checks are unable to
-Refer to [prerequisites](/docs/prerequisites) for more.
+> test for - refer to [prerequisites](/docs/prerequisites) for a full list
+> and be sure to verify that your infrastructure meets them.

 ### Option A: Install Ondat (embedded etcd, for development and testing)